Mers: The new coronavirus explained

 Experts established that Sars could spread by close person-to-person contact.

-According to the World Health Organization, 774 people died from the infection.
+According to the WHO, 774 people died from the infection.
 Since 2004, there have not been any known cases of Sars reported anywhere in the world.